Sage (Marvel)

 Television

-• In The Gifted, Sage appeared as a supporting character in the live-action television series where she was portrayed by actor Hayley Lovitt.
+• In The Gifted, Sage appeared as a supporting character in the live-action television series where she was portrayed by actress Hayley Lovitt.
 She was shown as being a member of the Mutant Underground and aided in their activities.
+Sage was a member of the Mutant Underground.
+She helped Blink settle in at the Underground's headquarters after Eclipse, Thunderbird, and Polaris rescued her from the Atlanta PD.

 Appearances